 The reconnaissance man is responsible for providing the amphibious, long range, small unit, ground reconnaissance, and raid skills.
 He or she is the nucleus of a reconnaissance team in the reconnaissance battalion or the reconnaissance or assault team in the Marine Special Operations Company (MSOC's)

 A RECON Marine spends several months of challenging training to earn the distinction of wearing the Marine gold jump wings and Marine SCUBA pin on his or her uniform.
 Typically a recruit can request a direct pipeline to the RECON course but he or she must first graduate from the following schools:

-Marine Corps Boot Camp: Complete boot camp with a 1st class PFT score and you can move onto the School of Infantry (SOI).
+Marine Corps Boot Camp is a complete boot camp with a 1st class PFT score and you can move onto the School of Infantry (SOI).

-Marine Corps School of Infantry - Infantry Training Battalion is a 59 day course.
-An UZ contract holder must attend the infantry school.
+Marine Corps School of Infantry, Infantry Training Battalion is a 59-day course.
+A UZ contract holder must attend the infantry school.
 And infantry school graduates who volunteer and meet the standards can attend the Basic RECON Primer Course.

 Basics of the Marine Corps RECON Courses